 We seek to renew customer contracts when those contracts are due for renewal.
 We endeavor to provide high levels of customer service, support, and satisfaction to maintain long-term customer relationships and to secure high rates of contract renewals for our services.
 Nevertheless, we cannot assure you that we will be able to renew service contracts with our existing customers or re-commit space relating to expired service contracts to new customers if our current customers do not renew their contracts, including for data centers we acquire or are in the process of acquiring.
-In the event of a customer's termination or non-renewal of expired contracts, or a renewal of an expired contract for fewer services or less area than it had previously utilized, our ability to enter into services contracts so that new or other existing customers in a timely manner, our service revenue and results of operations may be negatively impacted.
+In the event of a customer's termination or non-renewal of expired contracts, or a renewal of an expired contract for fewer services or less area than it had previously utilized, our ability to enter into services contracts so that new or other existing customers utilize the expired existing space in a timely manner will impact our results of operations.
+If such expired existing space is not utilized by new or other existing customers in a timely manner, our service revenue and results of operations may be negatively impacted.
 Our quarterly churn rate, which we define as the ratio of quarterly service revenue from contracts which terminated or expired without renewal during the quarter to the total quarterly service revenue for the preceding quarter, averaged 2.1%,0.9% and 0.3% in 2017, 2018 and the nine months ended September 30, 2019, respectively.
 Between September 30, 2019 and December 31, 2019 and during full year 2020, data center service agreements with our customers with respect to 4.0% and 9.5% of our total area committed as of September 30, 2019 will become due for renewal, respectively.